ember-learn/deprecation-app/content/ember/v3/array-observers.md

 });
 ```

-Mutating untracked local state like this is generally ok as long as the state is
+Mutating untracked local state like this is generally ok as long as the local
-essentially a cached representation of computed or getter is deriving in
+state is only a cached representation of the value that the computed or getter is
-general.
-It allows you to do things like compare the previous state to the
+deriving in general.
+It allows you to do things like compare the previous state
-current state during the update, and cache portions of the computation so that
+to the current state during the update, and cache portions of the computation so
-you do not need to redo all of it.
+that you do not need to redo all of it.

 It is also possible that you have some code that must run whenever the array
 has changed, and must run eagerly.
 For instance, the array fragment from